All for the Gram: Rahal cars briefly idled after photo shoot - WTMJ

 The Rahal Letterman Lanigan cars were parked for the first 30 minutes of practice on the day IndyCar allows a horsepower boost so teams can get a feel for their speed ahead of Indianapolis 500 qualifying this weekend.

-The punishment was issued after defending race winner Takuma Sato, Graham Rahal and Santino Ferrucci attempted to go three cars wide across the frontstretch in the opening minute of Thursday’s practice to stage a team photo.
-At the time, the track was open to all teams and caused Colton Herta to hit both the wall and the car of Scott McLaughlin as he frantically tried to slow from 220 mph to around 100 mph to avoid a collision.
+The punishment was doled out by IndyCar because Sato, Graham Rahal and Ferrucci attempted a three-side photo staging in the opening minute of Thursday’s practice.
+The track at the time was open to all teams and Colton Herta hit the wall and bounced into Scott McLaughlin as he frantically tried to slow from 220 mph to about 100 mph to avoid a collision.

+Bobby Rahal in hindsight said the team should have asked IndyCar for time to do the photo.

 “What we did on the first day is something we’ve done every single year here, or we’ve at least attempted to,” said team president Tim Cindric.
 “It’s just a way to start May and something Roger has always taken a lot of pride in.